yuting-yang-93/soilMoisturePrediction/README.md

 3. run pipeline.py
 -- predict the deep soil moisture by Linear Regression, Exponentially Weighted Linear Regression and deep learning LSTM model -- In terms of LSTM model, Bayesian Optimization Techinique is used for hyper-parameter tuning.
-And the optimal weight will be stored in the local path.
+The optimal weight and train-val-loss plot for a set of hyper-parametres will be stored in the local path after given epochs
 ```